eciggaar/devops-workshop/README.md

 **[OpenShift Serverless on Red Hat OpenShift on IBM Cloud](openshift/1-Prereqs.md)**

-To complete this workshop, basic understanding of Kubernetes/OpenShift and application deployment on Kubernetes is instrumental!
+To complete this workshop, a basic understanding of Kubernetes/OpenShift, Tekton pipelines and application deployment on OpenShift is instrumental!

 ---